DhabiaKM/Alt-Realities-Final-Project/docs/index.md

 ## Process of Building the Scenes

-Our project has 7 scenes in total, each scene is crucial to the
+Our project has 7 scenes in total, each scene is crucial to the story line!

+### Scene 0 - The Loading Screen

+Honorable mention.
+This is part of the XR screen and it's appears in between loading/unloading scenes in order to not have the user trapped in complete darkness.

 ### Scene 1 - The Lobby